MatterMiners/tardis/docs/source/services/services.rst

     The REST service uses ``uvicorn`` as ASGI server, which provides some additional logging functionality.
 By default the access and errors logs are written into the regular ``TARDIS`` logfile.
 However, it can be configured to write both access and error logs into a separate file.
 Therefore, an ``uvicorn`` logger needs to be configured.
-An example can be found below.
+See the example logging configuration.

 .. content-tabs:: right-col